amantham20/MSU-Courses/README.md

 GPA: 3.5

 ### Differential Equations  MTH 235
 Solved a lot of long problems.
-SMH.
+SMH. (without a calculator 😡)
 #### concepts
 1) Separable and exact equations.
 2) Linear equations and variation of parameters.